growilabs/growi-docs/docs/en/guide/features/authority.md

   Pages with this setting can only be viewed and edited by users belonging to the group.

-　whether it's displayed or not on the page list and page　search results of users who don't belong to the group depends on ON / Off buttons on management screen.(describe later)
+  Either it's displayed or not on the page list and page search results of users who don't belong to the group depends on ON / Off buttons on management screen.(describe later)